Slicer/Slicer/Docs/user_guide/modules/segmentations.md

     - Set visibility and per-segment display settings, opacity, color, segment name
 - Display
     - Segmentations-wide display settings (not per-segment!): visibility, opacity (will be multiplied with per-segment opacity for display)
-    - Views: Individual views to show the active segmentation in
+    - Views: Individual views to show the selected segmentation in
     - Slice intersection thickness
     - Representation in 3D/2D views: The representation to be shown in the 3D and 2D views.
 Useful if there are multiple representations available, for example if we want to show the closed surface in the 3D view but the labelmap in the slice views
 - Representations